 3. Use of Cell Phones and Electronic Devices: Electronic devices and cell phones may only be used for academic purposes.
-If you are using an electronic device or cell phone for personal use, your class participation grade may be negatively affected and/or a parent/guardian may be called.
+If you are using an electronic device or cell phone for personal use, your class participation grade may be negatively affected (points can be deducted) and/or a parent/guardian may be called.

 4. No Food or Drinks, Except Water: You may drink bottled water in the classroom.
 If a spill occurs, please clean it up immediately and inform the teacher.
 No other food or drink is permitted in the classroom unless a doctor's note is provided.

 5. Attendance/Absences: If you are absent, it's your responsibility to check the website (www.msconn.net) and make up the classwork and homework assignments.
 It's also your responsibility to bring in an excuse note from a parent/guardian/doctor.
 If you don't have an excuse note, you may not be able to make up missed work.
 For every day absent, you will have one day to make up the assignment.
 It's your responsibility to make up tests and quizzes.
 I do not enjoy tracking down students to make up assignments, tests and quizzes.
 I am always impressed when students e-mail me (firstname.lastname@example.org) regarding an absence (either in advance or afterward) in which they explain the situation.
 I'm also impressed when students e-mail me the completed assignments when they are absent.
 Remember, attendance is optimal for learning!

 6. Homework Expectations: Homework will only be accepted at the beginning of class, during the Do Now.
 I will not accept homework after the Do Now.
 Each homework assignment is worth 10 points.
 If your homework assignment is late, -5 points (or half credit) will automatically be deducted.
 Punctuality matters.
 Do not copy, plagiarize or cheat.
 Originality matters.
 Major homework assignments will be worth 100 points and will have -10 points deducted for each day late.
 To prevent penalties for late homework, e-mail work in advance.
 Also, legitimate excuse notes from a parent/guardian/doctor are required to excuse late homework.